Oluwole Adeosun

-Oluwole Alani Adeosun (1938 - 2012) was a Nigerian banker who was chief executive officer of NAL Merchant Bank from 1979 to 1987 and then First Bank of Nigeria from 1987 to 1990.
-He was appointed Secretary of Transportation in the Transitional National Government of Ernest Shonekan in 1993.
+Oluwole Alani Adeosun (1938–2012) was a Nigerian banker, accountant and public servant.
+He was chief executive officer of NAL Merchant Bank from 1979 to 1987 before becoming managing director and chief executive officer of First Bank of Nigeria between 1987 and 1990.

+In 1993, he was appointed Secretary of Transport in the Transitional National Government of Nigeria headed by Ernest Shonekan.

-Adeosun had important roles in Nigeria's indigenization programme, Institute of Chartered Accountants, Lagos Chamber of Commerce's, finance trade group and also within the Abeokuta and Lagos Anglican community.
+Adeosun also played significant roles in Nigeria's indigenisation programme and in leadership positions within the Institute of Chartered Accountants of Nigeria (ICAN), the Lagos Chamber of Commerce and Industry, and the Anglican community in Abeokuta and Lagos.